 The outcome of the investigation and any actions taken by the agency.

-The dates the agency followed up with the employee subjected to the alleged harassment, or a signed waiver of the employer’s responsibility to conduct follow up contacts with the employee subjected to the alleged harassment as required by 50.010.01 Discrimination and Harassment Free Workplace.
+The dates the agency followed up with the employee subjected to the alleged discrimination or harassment, or a signed waiver of the employer’s responsibility to conduct follow up contacts with the employee subjected to the alleged discrimination or harassment as required by 50.010.01 Discrimination and Harassment Free Workplace.

-Investigations of unclassified “executive” service employees
+Investigations of unclassified service employees

 Unclassified employees serve at the pleasure of the governor, or the agency appointing authority and may be terminated at any time.

-When an unclassified employee (executive service) is the respondent of an investigation into alleged violation of state human resource policies, the agency shall promptly notify the CHRO.
+When an unclassified employee is the respondent of an investigation into alleged violation of state human resource policies, the agency shall promptly notify the CHRO.
 The CHRO will work with the agency to determine the most appropriate means to complete an investigation.
 The CHRO will monitor the progress of the investigation.

 Also refer to CHRO Policy 40.035.01 Unclassified Service Employment, Investigation and Termination.